-Asbestos is found throughout Australia and became a source of problem on human health due to its long-term consequences.
+Asbestos is found throughout Australia and became a source of a problem for human health due to its long-term consequences.
 The only way to defend your health from the risks associated with asbestos is to eliminate the possibility of exposure.

 The only way to defend your health from the risks associated with asbestos is to eliminate the possibility of exposure.
 Latest regulations require a thorough asbestos inspection of all buildings constructed to be identified for any possible risks associated with this deadly material.
 Buildings that were built before December of 2003 are in the top list of inspection priority.